tisdall/cordova-plugin-braintree/README.md

 To add the plugin to your Cordova project, install the latest version of the plugin directly from git:

     cordova plugin add https://github.com/taracque/cordova-plugin-braintree

+be sure, that xcode npm module is installed:

+    npm ls | grep xcode

 # Usage